datastax/cass-operator/docs/developer/k8s_targets.md

 ## Reloading the Docker operator image

-For k8s flavors that run their workers inside of docker (kind, k3d), there is a mage target that will remove the existing operator image from every Docker container in the cluster and then rebuild/reload the operator Docker image into the cluster.
+For k8s flavors that run their workers inside of docker (KIND, k3d), there is a mage target that will remove the existing operator image from every Docker container in the cluster and then rebuild/reload the operator Docker image into those worker containers.

 This will need to be done after every code change of the operator code!